Accelerynt-Security/AS-Incident-Account-Spiderfoot-Scan/README.md

 * **Playbook Name**: This can be left as "**AS-Incident-Spiderfoot-Scan**" or you may change it.

-* **Spiderfoot Subdomain**: Enter the name of the unique subdomain referenced in [Spiderfoot Subdomain](https://github.com/AS-Incident-Spiderfoot-Scan#spiderfoot-subdomain).You do not need to include "https://".
+* **Spiderfoot Subdomain**: Enter the name of the unique subdomain referenced in [Spiderfoot Subdomain](https://github.com/Accelerynt-Security/AS-Alert-Spiderfoot-Scan#spiderfoot-subdomain).
+You do not need to include "https://".

-* **Spiderfoot API Key**: Enter your Spiderfoot API key referenced in [Spiderfoot API Key](https://github.com/Accelerynt-Security/AS-Incident-Spiderfoot-Scan#spiderfoot-api-key).
+* **Spiderfoot API Key**: Enter your Spiderfoot API key referenced in [Spiderfoot API Key](https://github.com/Accelerynt-Security/AS-Alert-Spiderfoot-Scan#spiderfoot-api-key).

 * **Email Addresses**:  Enter the desired email addresses here.
 If entering more than one, separate with a semicolon.